• About us

 Secrets of a lost village of ancient Israel come to light

-A vanished village, buried for centuries under the sands of time, is beginning to emerge in the cave-dotted lowlands southwest of Jerusalem.
-In typical old-new Israeli fashion, the work of revealing Beit Lehi-Beit Loya mixes painstaking manual labor with cutting-edge technology.
+A vanished village buried for centuries is gradually emerging in the cave-dotted lowlands southwest of Jerusalem.
+In true Israeli fashion, uncovering Beit Lehi-Beit Loya combines meticulous manual labor with cutting-edge technology.

 RelatedPosts